-If you or someone in your household recently lost, or expects to lose, qualified health insurance coverage, you could be eligible to enroll with Your Health Idaho.
+If you or someone in your household recently lost or expects to lose qualified health insurance coverage, you may qualify for a tax credit and be eligible to enroll in coverage through Your Health Idaho.

-You could qualify for a Special Enrollment Period (SEP) if you experienced one of the following Qualifying Life Events (QLE) in the last 60 days:
+You may qualify for a Special Enrollment Period if you have experienced one of the following Qualifying Life Events in the last 60 days:

 - Loss of employer (or spouse’s employer) coverage

 - Exhaustion of employer-sponsored COBRA or PERSI benefits

 - Dependent turns 26 and ages out of their parent or guardian’s insurance plan